-Together, we can help middle school students stay in school, stay on track and build a successful future.
+Together, we can help students stay in school and on trrack toward build a successful future.

-OnTrack Greenville is a community initiative to ensure students in Greenville County stay on track toward high school graduation.
-It is a whole child approach, using an innovative, evidence-based dropout provention transformation model, to systematically address the challenges students face.
+OnTrack Greenville is a community initiative supporting five Greenville County Schools (Berea Middle, Carolina High, Greenville Early College, Lakeview Middle & Tanglewood Middle) to ensure students in Greenville County stay on track toward high school graduation.
+It is a whole-child approach, using an innovative, evidence-based dropout provention transformation model, to systematically address the challenges students face.

 In partnership with schools and educators, students and their families, philantrhopic community organizations and support networks, the OnTrack Greenville collective impact model brings everyone together to address—in real time—the barriers students face, and keep them on track to success before they disengage.